-Bob Cantu is entering his 19th year as a college coach and his third at UTEP.
-During the past two seasons the Miners have compiled an overall record of 45-22 with two postseason tournament appearances and a second-place finish in Conference USA.
+Bob Cantu enters his 20th year as a college coach and his fourth at UTEP in 2016-17.
+During the past three seasons the Miners have compiled 64 victories with two postseason tournament appearances and a second-place finish in Conference USA.
 Cantu has participated in 10 postseason tournaments as a collegiate coach.

 The Miners had a first team All-Conference USA player (Vince Hunter) as well as the league's Defensive Player of the Year in Julian Washburn.
 Hunter led C-USA in rebounding (9.3 rpg) with 13 double-doubles, and Cedrick Lang was first in field goal percentage (.620).
 UTEP became the first team to lead C-USA in field goal percentage in back-to-back years (.465 in 2013-14, .466 in 2014-15).